 Finally, crowdfunding sites like Kickstarter and Indiegogo can be just as useful for product validation as they are for fundraising.
 If your business is a creative or innovative product, launching a campaign on one of these sites, and offering small perks in exchange for people’s financial support, can be a great way of assessing how much of an appetite there is for your product.
 However, be prepared to put some time into creating a killer Kickstarter page, otherwise it could come back to haunt you.

 Of course, if none of the above sounds appropriate for your business, traditional methods can still be just as useful.
-Whether it’s canvassing the neighbourhood with a clipboard or organizing a focus group, it’s essential to know that your product will sell – and sell well – before taking things any further.
+Whether it’s canvassing the neighbourhood with a clipboard or organising a focus group, it’s essential to know that your product will sell – and sell well – before taking things any further.

 How do you register your business?